Karabo-M-Radebe/KARRAD369_BCL2401_GroupC_KaraboRadebe_JSL06/README.md

 Although not many challenges were faced during this project, I wouldn't neccesarily claim mastery over any element that was included.
 I do however I will say that implementing functions has become a lot easier and I have become more comfortable with that.

 ### Challenges faced
 Not many challenges were faced throughout this project, it was fairly easy in terms of execution and finding the solutions.
-This was due to the knowledge that was gained throughout the previous projects as I was able to implement solutions from previous solutions.
+This was due to the knowledge that was gained throughout the previous projects as I was able to implement solutions from previous projects.

 ### Areas of Improvement
 An area of improvement that I would like to focus on moving forward, isn't necessarily skilled based, but rather a habit based one; being that I would greatly improving my coding skills if I were to return to the basics and better understand syntax structure and other basic concepts that are required as building blocks.